automl/RoBO/docs/advanced.rst

 	bo.run(10)

-RoBO will then compute an marginalised acquistion value by computing the acquisition value based on each single GP and sum over all of them:
+RoBO will then compute an marginalised acquistion value by computing the acquisition value based on each single GP and sum over all of them.
-:math:`a_mcmc(x) \rightarrow \Sum_a(x, \theta)`